romi/romi-robots-docs/docs/Scanner/user_guide/configuration_files.md

 ## Introduction

-Each tasks has some default configuration but to create a working pipeline, you need to set some parameters in a TOML configuration file.
+Each task has some default configuration but to create a working pipeline, you need to set some parameters in a TOML configuration file.

 There are two types of parameters:

 1. those associated with luigi: upstream tasks, requirements & outputs
 2. those tuning the used algorithms: variables & parameters

-For examples look at the configurations [examples](https://github.com/romi/romiscan/tree/dev/config) provided in `romiscan/configs`.
+For examples look at the configurations [examples](https://github.com/romi/plant3dvision/tree/dev/config) provided in `plant3dvision/configs`.

 ## I/O tasks

-These tasks refers to the inputs and outputs of each algorithmic tasks.
+These tasks refer to the inputs and outputs of each algorithmic tasks.
-They are often related to tasks defined in the `romidata` library.
+They are often related to task defined in the `plantdb` library.

 ### FilesetExists

 Check that the given `Fileset` id exists (in dataset).

 No luigi parameters (no upstream task).